eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

 1. Use your Azure account credentials to sign into the Azure Cloud shell at https://shell.azure.com/.
     > Note: If this is the first time you've used the Cloud Shell, it prompts you to create storage, which is required to use the Cloud Shell.
 Select a subscription to create a storage account and Microsoft Azure Files share.
 1. Select your preferred CLI environment in the **Select environment** dropdown.
-This tutorial uses the **Bash** environment.
-Azure CLI commands work in the Powershell environment too.
+You can run all Azure CLI commands in this tutorial in Bash or in the Powershell environment.

     ![Select CLI environment](images/cloud-shell-environment.png)
-1. Keep the browser open to run the CLI commands in later steps.

 ### Create an IoT hub